 My current situation isn’t really that unique, beyond the fact that I got married at a relatively young age compared to my peers.
 Having been with my girlfriend (now wife) all through high school, I got married back in 2010 just before I turned 21.

-As a result that part of my life has been “accelerated”.
+As a result that part of my life has been “accelerated”, and so we had tried many things in the bedroom before some people had even had their first sexual partner.
+We still get up to some of these “bedroom antics” now and learning the right way when it comes to such activities is always something that we do beforehand.
+It’s great, and I wouldn’t change where I am now for anything in the world.
 I have two beautiful boys (aged 4 and 3), have bought and sold our first property together (bought back in 2014) and now have a second mortgage out on what will be our family home for many a years to come.

 I wouldn’t change any of that for the world, but it does create commitments that I have to live up to.
 My wife and children, their safety and health are paramount.